habibcomsats/NVFlare/docs/programming_guide/fl_context.rst

 Job ID (fl_ctx.get_job_id())
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 FL application is always running within a RUN, which has a unique ID number.
-From NVIDIA FLARE version 2.1.0, job ID is used as the run number, and it no longer has to be an integer.
+From [BLINDED] FLARE version 2.1.0, job ID is used as the run number, and it no longer has to be an integer.

 Identity Name (fl_ctx.get_identity_name())